The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Tracking

 To better quantify Tracker presence, we show the fraction of websites containing at least one Tracker in Figure~\ref{fig:ca_country_one}.
-About $50\%$ of websites popular in European countries already include some Trackers on \BEFORE.
-This happens more frequently in the UK ($63\%$) and more occasionally in Germany ($44\%$).
-Again, notice that a website embedding a Tracker on the \BEFORE does not necessarily represent a violation of the GDPR, even if this can often be the case~\cite{trevisan20194}.
+As in Figure \ref{fig:ca_prevasiveness_top}, we report 95\% confidence interval on these sample proportions.
+About $50\%$ of websites popular in European countries already include at least one Tracker on \BEFORE.
+This happens more frequently in the UK ($63\%$) and less often in Germany ($44\%$).
+Again, note that a website embedding a Tracker on the \BEFORE does not necessarily represent a violation of the GDPR, even if this can often be the case~\cite{trevisan20194}.
 Interestingly, in the US this figure is higher than in European countries.
-Recalling that in the US the probability of encountering a Privacy Banner is lower, this hints at a positive effect of the GDPR on popular European websites.
+Recalling that the probability of encountering a Consent Banner in the US is lower, this hints at a positive effect of the GDPR on popular European websites.
 The percentage of websites containing Trackers in the \AFTER grows for all European countries from a $+11\%$ increase in the UK to $+20\%$ for Germany.
-This increase is moderate ($+5\%$) in the US, given the lower fraction of those websites having a Privacy Banner.
-We complete this analysis by reporting how this fraction increases when performing \INTERNAL as recommended in~\cite{aqeel2020on}.
-We perform 5 \INTERNAL per website.
-Our results confirm this, with the chance to observe at least one Tracker that further grows by $5\%$-$10\%$ in \INTERNAL when compared to the \AFTER.
+Confidence intervals never overlap.
+This increase is moderate ($+5\%$) in the US, given the lower fraction of those websites having a Consent Banner.
+We complete this analysis by reporting how this fraction increases when performing 5 \INTERNAL as recommended in~\cite{aqeel2020on}.
+Our results confirm this need, with the chance to observe at least one Tracker that further grows by $5\%$-$10\%$ in \INTERNAL when compared to the \AFTER.
+Note that, considering each country, none of the confidence intervals overlap between \BEFORE and \AFTER and between \AFTER and \INTERNAL.